influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

         .topic('system')
 ```

-To send all system alerts to Slack, create a new handler for the system topic.
+To send all system alerts to a new topic `ops_team`, create a new handler for the `system` topic.

 ```yaml
 topic: system